PEXPlugins/PermissionsEx/README.md

-PermissionsEx are permissions plugin for Bukkit server mode
+PermissionsEx is a powerful permissions plugin for Bukkit powered servers

 For instuctions use https://github.com/t3hk0d3/PermissionsEx/wiki